How is your food grown?

 The main fertilizer used is local cattle manure from regenerative farms we have a close relationship with.
 This is applied before planting/seeding for most crops.
 The other fertilizer used is fish hydrolysate (Organic GemBig Blue) a liquid fertilizer made from bottom-feeding fish that are high in trace minerals.
 It is mixed with plenty of water to our seedlings during transplant and occasionally through irrigation to the heavy feeders (strawberries, tomatoes, peppers).
 It is a very potent fertilizer that helps plants thrive.

 Wherever there isn’t food growing you’ll find cover crops which are planted, grown, but then worked back into the soil as "green manure" rather than harvested.
 Cover crops feed all the “bio-digesters” (worms, nematodes, beetles etc…) in the soil which in turn create food (poop) that the fruit and vegetable crops can eat so that you can eat!
-Some cover crops used are: buckwheat, rye, oats and peas.
+Some cover crops used are: buckwheat, rye, radish, clover, oats and peas.
 Cover crops not only add fertility to the soil but they can suppress weeds, manage pests, break up soil compaction and the list goes on!

 Pest and Disease management